-Program Example: "5 Senses of Judaism" This is a hands-on child-centered program focused on one holiday each session.
-Families are invited to discover, play and learn about Jewish customs and traditions through their five senses.
+Program Example: "5 Senses of Judaism"

+This is a hands-on child-centered program focused on one holiday each session.
+Families are invited to learn about Judaism through their five senses.

 Temple Beth El in Charlotte, NC has received numerous grants to promote its beginning and conversion classes.